 Soybeans are planted on more acres than any other row crop in Tennessee, with over one million acres grown annually (production map).
 Each year, soybeans rank in the top three for cash receipts for row crops.
-In 2009, Tennessee harvested a record soybean crop of 45 bushels per acre across almost 1.5 million acres.
-Statewide yields typically average from 32-42 bushels per acre.
+In 2015, Tennessee harvested a near record soybean crop of 46 bushels per acre across almost 1.7 million acres.

-Most soybeans are grown in western and middle Tennessee counties without benefit of irrigation and over 80% are grown in a no-till or conservation tillage system.
+Most soybeans are grown in west and central Tennessee counties without benefit of irrigation and over 80% are grown in a no-till or conservation tillage system.
 Approximately 30% of soybean acres are double cropped after wheat.
-Less than 30% of soybeans grown are maturity Group III or V soybeans with Group IV varieties the predominant bean.
+Group IV varieties are predominant, while less than a third of acres are maturity Group III and V varieties.
 Yields are heavily dependent on rainfall.
-About 15% of acres planted in 2012 was to Liberty Link varieties as a management tool for glphosate resistant palmer pigweed.
+In recent years, Liberty Link varieties have increased in acreage as a management tool for glyphosate and PPO resistant palmer pigweed.